Department Website: oakland.edu/shs/osh/

 - successfully pursue graduate study in safety and health; and

-- appreciate the need to continue professional development through graduate study, professional certification, and through becoming life-long learners.
+- appreciate the need to continue professional development through graduate study, professional certification, and to become lifelong learners.

 Grade Point Policy

-Occupational Safety and Health majors must achieve minimum course grades of 2.0 in all math, science, and required OSH courses.
+Occupational Safety and Health majors must achieve minimum course grades of 2.0 in science core prerequisite courses and in required OSH courses.
 A final course grade below 2.0 places a student on probation, which requires a meeting with the program director or a designated representative to discuss a method of remediation.
 In most cases, the method of remediation involves repeating the course in which the unsatisfactory grade was earned.
 See repeating courses for additional information.

 Schedule of Classes